Real people. Real places. Real stories.

 - REASONABLE TURN-AROUND TIME.
 If you haven't heard from us within 90 days, then your story was rejected.
 Rejections stink - we get it - but its better than forever waiting and wondering.
 All MEMBERS get their stories reviewed within ONE month!

 - WORKABILITY.
 Is that the right term?
 Well, we're going with it.
-Unlike large publishers who view authors as just a number, we actually work with you to help present the story in its best possible light while never infringing upon your vision.
+Unlike large publishers who view authors as just a number, we actually work with you to help present the story in its best possible light.
 We do, however, expect reciprocity; Story Unlikely is comprised of volunteers who are by nature team players.
-If you're an inflexible my way or the highway type, or even worse, an unbearable ideologue who cannot work alongside people different than you, please do us all a favor and spare us your submission - surely there's a bridge somewhere for you to lurk under, no?
+If you're an inflexible my way or the highway type - or even worse, an unbearable ideologue - then consider this a premature breakup.
+No really, it's us, not you.

 What to Submit to us?